You are about to meet a designer.

 Design is not what you see.
 It's what you feel before you understand why you feel it.

 The chair that holds you without announcing itself.
 The word that lands exactly right.
-The thing that knew what you needed before you reached for it.
+The silence in a room that someone designed to feel safe.
+None of it accidental.
+All of it a decision.

 The best things disappear.
-Not because they weren't made with care — because they were made with so much care there's nothing left to question.
+Not because they weren't made with care, because they were made with so much care there's nothing left to question.
+Like gravity.
+Like someone who left the light on before you knew you'd need it.

 That feeling is not accidental.
-Someone made it.
 Someone stayed with the problem long enough to stop performing and start listening.
+I've never been able to leave a problem before I've done that.

 Design, at its best, is a conversation with someone who will never know your name.
 You have to show up for it fully anyway.